Supervisor training with deliberate practice at Sentio

 Who are the supervisor trainers and mentors?

-Program mentors are senior Sentio faculty members with extensive experience in DP supervision, clinical training, and published research.
-Sentio's leadership includes the co-editors of the APA-published Essentials of Deliberate Practice book series and researchers whose work has appeared in Nature, the Journal of Clinical Psychology, and APA Division 29's Psychotherapy Bulletin.
-Meet the full team on the Leadership, Faculty, and Supervisors page.
+The program is co-led by Jason Brand, LCSW and MacKenzie Stuart, LMFT, both senior Deliberate Practice trainers and faculty at Sentio University.
+Sentio's leadership includes the co-editors of the APA Essentials of Deliberate Practice book series and researchers whose work has appeared in Nature, the Journal of Clinical Psychology, and APA Division 29's Psychotherapy Bulletin.

 Is this program available to supervisors outside California?

-The program is currently open to licensed supervisors in California and Washington State.
-Washington State supervisors must hold an active Washington license.
-Because CE recognition varies by state, supervisors outside these two states should confirm with their licensing board before applying.
+The program is open to licensed supervisors in California and Washington State.
+Washington supervisors must hold an active Washington license.
+Because CE recognition varies by state, supervisors elsewhere should confirm with their licensing board before applying.

 How does this compare to a 15-hour BBS supervision training course?

-Most commercial 15-hour supervisor training courses focus on regulatory compliance, ethics, and documentation.
-They provide the minimum required hours at a cost typically ranging from $200 to $600.
-The Sentio DP Supervision Training Program provides 50 hours of hands-on training that goes far beyond compliance.
-You learn a complete, research-backed supervision methodology, practice it under expert mentorship for an entire year, earn DP Coach certification, and receive more CE credits than any comparable program.
+Most commercial 15-hour courses focus on regulatory compliance and provide the minimum hours for $200 to $600.
+The Sentio program provides hands-on training that goes well beyond compliance: a complete, research-backed supervision methodology practiced under expert mentoring, preparation to apply for DP Supervisor certification, and more CE credits than a typical course.
 And it is free.

 How do I apply?

-Licensed supervisors in California or Washington State can apply by completing the online application form.
-You are welcome to share this opportunity with colleagues who may be eligible.
+Licensed supervisors in California or Washington State can apply through the online application form.
+You are welcome to share the opportunity with eligible colleagues.

 How does video-based supervision training work?

-In the Sentio model, trainees record their therapy sessions (with client consent) via Zoom.
-During supervision, the supervisor and trainee watch selected clips together, identify specific clinical moments for improvement, and then engage in live skill rehearsal targeting those moments.
-This cycle of observation, feedback, and practice is what distinguishes DP supervision from traditional talk-based supervision.
-During group mentoring, program participants review clips of their own supervision sessions and receive feedback from Sentio's senior trainers, creating a parallel process of continuous improvement at every level.
+Trainees record their therapy sessions (with client consent) via Zoom.
+In supervision, the supervisor and trainee watch selected clips together, identify specific moments to improve, and rehearse those moments live.
+During the weekly small-group training, participants review clips of their own supervision sessions and receive feedback from senior Sentio trainers.

 What is routine outcome monitoring and why does it matter for supervision?

-Routine Outcome Monitoring (ROM) uses validated questionnaires administered to clients at every session to track symptom change over time.
-In the Sentio model, supervisors use ROM data to identify which clients are improving, which are stuck, and which are deteriorating.
-This allows supervision to be targeted and data-informed rather than relying solely on the trainee's verbal report.
-Research consistently shows that therapists who review outcome data have better client outcomes.
-The DP Supervision Training Program teaches supervisors how to integrate ROM into their supervision workflow.
+Routine Outcome Monitoring uses validated questionnaires given to clients each session to track symptom change.
+Supervisors use this data to see which clients are improving, stuck, or deteriorating, so supervision can be targeted rather than relying only on verbal report.
+Research shows therapists who review outcome data achieve better results.
+The program teaches supervisors to integrate this into their supervision workflow.

 Can I use these CE credits for my BBS license renewal?

 Yes.
-Sentio University CEs are accepted by the California BBS.
-They can be applied to the six hours of supervision-specific CEs required for license renewal and also to non-specific CE requirements.
-These CEs are valid for LMFTs, LCSWs, LPCCs, and LEPs.
-They are not accepted for psychologists or psychiatrists, and regulatory agencies outside California may not recognize them.
+Sentio University CE credits are accepted by the California BBS and can be applied to the six-hour supervision requirement and to general renewal hours.
+They are valid for LMFTs, LCSWs, LPCCs, and LEPs.
+They are not accepted for psychologists or psychiatrists, and agencies outside California may not recognize them.